donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 1. The code has semantics that should not be present, else there would have been a test for that semantic to be present.
 So the code does more than the tests asks for and should be reduced in semantics.
-2. The code has semantics that are originally present, but there is not test to enforce the semantic the mutation testing tool changed (or removed) is present.
+2. The code has semantics that should be present, but the mutation testing tool cannot find a covering test.
+So the developer should add a test covering this fact.

 Its up to the developer who reads a mutation testing report to determine which course of action to take.
 I observe that the more mature the code base the more